Tinkerforge/doc/en/source/Hardware/Bricklets/Air_Quality.rst

 Description
 -----------

-The Air Quality Bricklet :ref:`Bricklet <primer_bricklets>` can measure
+The Air Quality :ref:`Bricklet <primer_bricklets>` can measure

-* IAQ (indoor air quality) Index,
+* IAQ (indoor air quality) index,
-* Air Pressure in hPa,
+* Air pressure in mbar,
 * Humidity in %RH and
 * Temperature in °C.

-The IAQ Index is a measurement for the quality of air.
-To calculate the IAQ Index the Bricklet detects Ethane, Isoprene/2-methyl-1,3 Butadiene, Ethanol, Acetone and Carbon Monoxide (often called VOC, volatile components) by adsorption.
-These gas measurements are combined with the measurements of air pressure, humidity and temperature to calculate the air IAQ Index.
+The IAQ index is a measurement for the quality of air.
+To calculate the IAQ index the Bricklet detects ethane, isoprene (2-methylbuta-1,3-diene), ethanol, acetone and carbon monoxide (often called VOC, volatile organic components) by adsorption.
+These gas measurements are combined with the measurements of air pressure, humidity and temperature to calculate the final IAQ index.

-The index has a range of 0-500:
+The IAQ index has a range of 0-500:

 .. image:: /Images/Misc/bricklet_air_quality_iaq_index.png
    :scale: 100 %
-   :alt: Air Quality Index description
+   :alt: IAQ index scale
    :align: center
    :target: ../../_images/Misc/bricklet_air_quality_iaq_index.png

 Typical applications for this Bricklet are the monitoring of air quality, environmental statistics, home automation and similar.

 The Air Quality Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.